anjalisilva/mixMPLNFA/README.md

 (MPLNFA) via variational Gaussian approximations.
 It was developed for count data, with clustering of RNA sequencing data as a motivation.
 However, the clustering method may be applied to other types of count data.
+This model considers a factor analyzer structure and this reduces the number of free covariance structure parameters to be calculated.
-The package provides functions for parameter estimation via a variational Gaussian approximation with Expectation-Maximization (EM) algorithm.
-Information criteria (AIC, BIC, AIC3 and ICL) utilized for model selection.
+This package provides functions for data simulation and clustering with parameter estimation via a variational Gaussian approximation with Expectation-Maximization (EM) algorithm.
+Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.

 ## Installation